 Sharplin Falls car park to Staveley Hill

 It leads to an opening called Hookey Knob at 731 meters before climbing more steadily through subalpine vegetation.
-The path is covered with boulders half embedded into it making for some big steps to get up and over.
-Although straightforward, it certainly gets the heart pumping and prepares you for what’s to come.
+The path is covered with boulders half embedded into it, making for some big steps to get up and over.
+Although straightforward, it is steep and uneven footing.

-Heading onwards towards Staveley Hill where you’ll find the track junction, is a mix of steep uphill, a bit of flat then up again.
-Not exactly undulating but there are opportunities to catch your breath.
+The track heads on to Staveley Hill.
+This is where you’ll find the track junction to head up to the summit.
 The vegetation becomes more lowland shrub and tussock on the hill giving way to already beautiful views of the Canterbury Plains.
 There are several spots along the way to sit down for a break if you’re not in any hurry.
 It took me 1.5 hours to get to the junction without any long stops.

 Sharplin Falls to Staveley Hill (track junction) 1.5 to 2 hours